Add/Modify Entry - Tab Additional

 No password policies for this entry

-Here, you can define whether or not the password policy compliance of an entry should be assessed.
+Define whether the password policy compliance of an entry should or should not be assessed.
 This way, you can avoid warnings regarding the security of the entry.
 This option is only recommended if a password is weak but you cannot change it.

 2FA Secret